Adham Saouli, Senior Lecturer

 Adham Saouli received his PhD from the University of St Andrews in 2009.
 He has held a Post-Doctoral Research Fellowship at the University College Dublin (2008 to 2009).
 He then moved to the University of Edinburgh where he was Lecturer of Politics and International Relations (2009 to 2014).
 He joined the University of St Andrews in 2014.

-His next major project is on the Arab-Islamic notion and political impact of the Arabo-Islamic concept of Fitna (sedition, civil strife).
+My next major project will be on the genealogy and political impact of the Arabo-Islamic concept of Fitna (sedition, civil strife).

-- Hizbullah: The Tragic Ironies of Socialisation (Edinburgh University Press, 2018)
+- Hizbullah: Socialisation and its Tragic Ironies (Edinburgh University Press, 2018).

 - The Arab State: Dilemmas of Late Formation (Routledge, 2012 - in paperback, 2014).